pleb/blog/posts/minimal-nextjs-blog-part3-show-post.md

 ### Page paths

-Next.js needs a way to know how many pages exist for this slug, as in order to build a static website, all pages will need to be known about at build (webpack) time.
-To do this, I'll define the `getStaticPaths` helper function for my `/pages/blog/[slug].tsx` file.
-As part the contract for getStaticPaths, I will return a collection of the possible blog slugs.
+Next.js needs to know how all pages that exist for this slug in order to build a static website.
+To supply Next.js this information, I define the `getStaticPaths` helper function for my `/pages/blog/[slug].tsx` file.
+As part of satisfying the contract for getStaticPaths, I return a collection of all blog slugs.
+With my recent refactor, my code is succinctly:

 ```ts
 export const getStaticPaths: GetStaticPaths = async (): Promise<{